 Homemade Corn Dogs

-In less than 15 minutes, you can make your own Homemade Corn Dogs that taste way better than the fair!
+In less than 15 minutes, you can make your own Homemade Corn Dogs that taste way better than any local fair!
 We’ll dip hot dogs into a delicious corn dog batter made with cornmeal and buttermilk, then quick fry to set the outside.
 Enjoy on its own, or dip into your favorite sauce!

 It’s amazing how much of a role nostalgia plays with food, isn’t it?
 I’ve recreated so many nostalgic favorites from my childhood on this site, including Homemade Soft Pretzels that remind me of the pretzel kiosks at the mall, or Homemade Fruit Rollups like the ones I devoured as a child, but made with better ingredients.

-These corn dogs might be my favorite though.
+These hand-dipped corn dogs might be my favorite though.
 They have a delicious cornbread batter around the outside in the perfect proportion, and if you ask me, corn dogs are really about that batter.
 Ever since I was a kid, I’ve happily gnawed the extra little bit of batter off the bottom of the stick, because it’s the best part.

 What’s Great About This Recipe